-The Voting Rights Act.
 The federal Voting Right Act provides that no "standard, practice, or procedure shall be imposed or applied . . . in a manner which results in a denial or abridgement of the right . . . to vote on account of race or color" or membership in a language minority group.
 52 U.S.C. § 10301.
 "A violation [of Section 2] is established if, based on the totality of circumstances, it is shown that the political processes . . . are not equally open to participation by members of a class of citizens protected by subsection (a) of this section in that its members have less opportunity than other members of the electorate to participate in the political process and to elect representatives of their choice."
 Id.
-The City has a high concentration of Latinos, and every current district is has a majority Latino CVAP (current districts range between 78.3% and 52.9% Latino CVAP).
+The City has a high concentration of Latinos, and every current district has a population that is majority Latino CVAP (current districts range between 78.3% and 52.9% Latino CVAP).
 Moreover, all of the draft maps considered by the Committee had majority Latino CVAP districts.
-As a result, there are no issues regarding fragmentation or over-concentration of Latino voting strength within any of the draft maps, and the draft maps do not raise concerns under the VRA.
+As a result, there are no issues regarding compliance the VRA.